parallel-js/parallel.js/README.md

 `envNamespace` option to the `Parallel` constructor.
 The data you wish to pass should be provided as the `env` option to the parallel constructor.

+Important: Globals can not be mutated between threads.

 *Example*
 ```javascript
 var p = new Parallel([1, 2, 3], {